johnbayko/hicp/docs/hicp.rst

   "label":
     Displayed by the label.
 Required, there is no default.

+  "panel":
+    If specified, displayed as part of a border around the panel.
+No border is displayed if there is no text specified.

   "window":
     Used in the title bar.
 Default is should be something like the application name and window ID.